expert-services/beaver/README.md

     foo@bar:~$
     ```
+3. Install the GitHub App on all the repositories in the Organization
-3. Create a repository to store needed configuration items and deploy required infrastructure
+4. Create a repository to store needed configuration items and deploy required infrastructure
-4. Create values the following as **Repository secrets** in the repository created in Step 3
+5. Create values the following as **Repository secrets** in the repository created in Step 3
      - **APP_ID**: The GitHub App ID
      - WEBHOOK_SECRET: The Webhook secret specified when creating the GitHub App
      - PRIVATE_KEY: The Base64 string associated with the GitHub Apps Private key `.pem` file